Incorporating Question Answering-Based Signals into Abstractive Summarization via Salient Span Selection: Results

-\paragraph{Automatic Evaluation} Table~\ref{tab:automatic_results} contains the models' performances as evaluated by automatic metrics.
-The top section contains the results for BART and GSum.
-The middle contains \spansum{} scores assuming the oracle spans are given to the generation model, whereas the bottom section contains the end-to-end \spansum{} results which use the predicted spans.
+\paragraph{Automatic Evaluation} Table~\ref{tab:automatic_results} contains the models' performances as evaluated by automatic metrics, both using the spans predicted by the classifier (``end-to-end'') and the silver spans (i.e., assuming a ``perfect'' classifier).

-On CNN/DailyMail and NYTimes, the end-to-end QA-based model performs the best on all metrics across the different span labeling methods, whereas on XSum, it is statistically tied or worse than using salient sentences.
-On NYTimes, the QA model is the best across all models, including baselines and other work.
-Although the sentence-based model may sometimes do better on XSum, both methods perform worse than our implementation of BART on XSum.
-Their respective oracle scores are not much higher than BART, suggesting the generation model did not find the salient span supervision particularly helpful.

-One explanation for this result is that CNN/DailyMail and NYTimes are datasets for which extractive approaches do well, in contrast to XSum which is true for abstractive approaches.
-Since all of our span labeling techniques rely on the input documents directly stating the content in the summary, it is not surprising that our models do better on the more extractive datasets.
-This is consistent with results reported by \citet{DLHJN21} for GSum.

-Interestingly, the span labeling method with the highest oracle performance on all three datasets is the lexical NP matching baseline.
-Lexically matching NPs likely has higher recall than our QA-based approach because the question generation and answering models are imperfect, so some phrases are missed.
-Further, because news articles have a strong lead bias, marking the first occurrence of a NP as salient (instead of a later one) likely has relatively high precision.
-The QA model's advantage of being able to reason about the predicate-argument structure of the text is smaller when the lead bias is strong.
-However, it seems that because the NP end-to-end performance is worse than the QA-based model, the salient phrase classifier trained with lexical NP supervision must not be able to provide the generation model with a high-enough quality signal to generate a good summary.

-In comparison to GSum (which uses salient sentence guidance), the QA model is slightly worse on CNN/DailyMail but better on NYTimes.
-Regardless of which model has higher automatic scores, our results show that it is possible to achieve equal or better performance with supervision that reasons about the semantics of the text rather than lexical matching, which was not true for \citet{DLHJN21}.
+Interestingly, we find a somewhat surprising result.
+On CNN/DailyMail and NYTimes, the end-to-end QA-based model performs the best among the different span labeling methods and the baseline BART.
+On NYTimes, it is also better than GSum.
+However, if the silver span labels are used, the lexical NP-based model out-performs the rest by a somewhat large margin.
+It is surprising that a seemingly better generation model would result in worse end-to-end performance.

+To better understand this result, we manually labeled all of the NPs in 50 CNN/DailyMail documents as salient or not salient based on whether the corresponding predicate-argument relation was present in the reference summary (see Appendix~\ref{appendix:gold_span} for details).
+These spans, which we call the gold spans, can be used to evaluate the precision and recall of the silver spans as well as the output from the salient span classifiers.